-Riding: Wood Decks – Wood is a classic deck material that’s found on most skateboards.
+Riding: Wood Decks – Wood is a classic deck material on most skateboards.

-Cruising: Plastic Decks – Plastic decks are durable and cheap, but they may crack over time.
+Cruising: Plastic Decks – Plastic decks are durable and cheap but may crack over time.

-Vert/Dance: Epoxy – Epoxy boards generally have a grip coating on them, making them good for dancing.
-However, they are the heaviest boards, meaning that they wouldn’t be a great option when it comes to cruising.
+Vert/Dance: Epoxy – Epoxy boards generally have a grip coating, making them good for dancing.
+However, they are the heaviest boards, meaning they wouldn’t be a great option for cruising.

 Wheels are a big factor in your skateboard.
 Not only do they help you with balance, but researchers have found that kids learn to ride faster on wheels of a larger diameter.

-To ensure you enjoy the best ride, look for boards with at least a ¼ inch wheel.
+Look for boards with at least a ¼ inch wheel to ensure you enjoy the best ride.
 The larger the wheel, the faster you will be able to go.
 The downside is that wheels with a larger diameter are often made of harder materials, so they are rougher on your feet.

 The durometer number corresponds to how hard the wheels are.
 A higher number indicates a hard wheel, which means it will roll less smoothly and feel rougher on your feet.

 The size of the wheel also determines how much you will be able to lean while riding, which is called “coming.”
-Most people find that smaller wheels are easier to learn on because it’s typically more difficult to lean when you ride.
+Most people find smaller wheels easier to learn because it’s typically more difficult to lean when riding.

 Stand-up vs. Cruising

 This refers to the deck style.
-There are two different styles of skateboards: the standard deck, which is used for cruising and longboarding, and the drop-through board.
-A stand-up deck requires more balance to ride, but it gives you more leverage over your feet, so you can perform maneuvers easier.
+There are two styles of skateboards: the standard deck, which is used for cruising and longboarding, and the drop-through board.
+A stand-up deck requires more balance to ride, but it gives you more leverage over your feet to perform maneuvers easier.

 A cruising board is lighter than a standard board because it has less material on the deck.
 It is also easier to carry because the center of gravity is closer to your feet.

-The average skateboard weighs around 9 pounds, however, some boards weigh in at only 3 pounds.
+The average skateboard weighs around 9 pounds, however, some boards weigh only 3 pounds.
 The lighter the board, the easier it will be for you to control since it’s lighter.

 The Size of the Board

-It’s really up to you how long or short, wide or narrow your deck is.
-But, if you are just starting, be sure to look for boards that are around 32-inches long and 7-8 inches wide, which is standard.
-If you want a shorter board for commuting on smooth surfaces or sidewalks, opt for a board that’s around 28-inches long.
+How long or short, wide or narrow your deck is, is really up to you.
+But, if you are starting, look for boards around 32 inches long and 7-8 inches wide, which is standard.
+If you want a shorter board for commuting on smooth surfaces or sidewalks, opt for a board that’s around 28 inches long.

 Comfortable Grip Tape

 Grip tape is what you stand on.
-Some companies now offer replaceable grip tape so that the rider can choose the kind of traction they prefer.
+Some companies now offer replaceable grip tape so riders can choose the traction they prefer.